alifirhas/cmdk-revision/src/520-535/533-The-finale-of-high-heaven.md

-# 533: The finale of the high heaven
+# 533: The finale of the High Heaven

 In fact, the moment Roy stop again, the phantom of Trag'Oul's Dragon Constellation suddenly flickered.